 When you visit an RMA fertility clinic, our specialist will want to talk to you about your full medical history and any previous treatments you may have had, including a review of the results from any previous infertility tests.

-He or she will also probably want to carry out a general physical examination of both partners where appropriate in order to assess your general health.
-Not all types of infertility tests will be needed for each individual case so this baseline assessment can provide the specialist an idea of where to start.
+He or she will also probably want to perform a general physical examination of both partners where appropriate to assess your general health.
+Not all types of infertility tests will be needed for each case, so this baseline assessment can give the specialist an idea of where to start.

-The human body naturally produces a whole range of powerful hormones, each of which has a different role to play in the complex system that regulates menstruation, ovulation, and the reproductive cycle including pregnancy.
+The human body naturally produces a range of powerful hormones, each of which plays a different role in the complex system that regulates menstruation, ovulation, and the reproductive cycle, including pregnancy.
 Too much or too little of one can impact the others and upset this delicate balance.
 Bloodwork helps a physician to assess these hormones.
 Usually, your doctor will order them before any fertility treatment can be started.
-Sometimes a test previously carried out within the last 6 – 12 months can be used, but often a fresh test is required.
+Sometimes a test previously carried out within the last 6 – 12 months can be used, but a fresh test is often required.

-When considering the results of the various hormone levels it is important to remember that they vary between individuals and can be an indication of different things according to many factors such as age and general health history.
+When considering the results of the various hormone levels, it is essential to remember that they vary between individuals and can be an indication of different things according to many factors, such as age and general health history.

 - Estradiol levels are measured in picograms per milliliter (pg/ml).

-- Normal levels vary widely depending on your phase of the menstrual cycle and can range between 30 to 400 pg/ml.
+- Normal levels vary widely depending on your menstrual cycle phase and can range between 30 to 400 pg/ml.

 Anti-Müllerian Hormone (AMH)